 Fair market rents also allow tenants and landlords to compare rental rates in a specific market.
 Prospective tenants can assess whether a rental rate is reasonable based on the fair market rent for similar properties in the area.
 Therefore, you can refer to your local fair market rent rate when setting rental prices for their properties.

 Lastly, real estate agents use fair market rents to analyze rental market trends and estimate property values.
 So, hiring one to negotiate with renters on your behalf can save you time and effort while abiding by a stable rental standard.

 When you convert your home into a rental, it’s vital to get your property ready to rent.
 Doing so includes renovations, improving the curb appeal, and ensuring the property is up to code.
 Here’s a checklist of tasks before making the property available for renters.

 - Do a deep clean.
 The place should be sparkling from top to bottom before you open the doors to a renter.
 A clean start encourages the renter to keep the home clean.
 You can hire professional cleaners to make the property shine.

 - Inspect the property for maintenance needs.
-Take the time to inspect the flooring, roofing, plumbing, HVAC, paint and windows to confirm everything is in working order.
-If something is not up to your standards, then you should add it to a list of repairs to make before finding a tenant.
+Take the time to inspect the flooring, roofing, plumbing, HVAC, paint, and windows to confirm everything is in working order.
+If something is not up to your standards, you should add it to a list of repairs before finding a tenant.